 Candidates may wish to refer to the selection criteria for Geography.

-At present we do not produce a reading list for students applying for Geography but we encourage you to read National Geographic magazine or any other Geography materials which you find interesting.
+Please see the Geography Department website for an introductory reading list.
+We would also encourage you to read National Geographic magazine or any other Geography materials which you find interesting.

 Ben Williams, 1st year